 Are Nightshades Inflammatory?

-I don’t doubt that eliminating nightshades may be helpful for some people.
-But, it’s important to keep in mind that there has never been a large-scale human study on the effects of these vegetables on specific conditions.
+Of course, eliminating nightshades may be helpful for some people (discussed more below).
+But, it’s important to keep in mind that there are no large-scale human studies on the effects of these vegetables on specific conditions.

-Here’s what the research to date tells us about nightshades and their effect on arthritis and inflammatory bowel disease (IBD).
+Here’s what the research to date tells us about nightshades and their effect on inflammatory conditions like arthritis and inflammatory bowel disease (IBD).

 Nightshades and Arthritis

-In fact, one study found that eating colorful potatoes (which are nightshades) actually decreased inflammation in men (13).
+In fact, one study found that eating colorful potatoes (which are nightshades) actually decreased inflammation in men.
+Still, this research was not specific to individuals with arthritis and therefore does not provide much insight into the effect of nightshades on people with inflammatory conditions (13).

 Nightshades and IBD